1) I am thrilled that my child loves to write, but are workshops actually fun?

 Most young people enter workshop timid about sharing.
 Within a day, participants are brainstorming, bonding, and laughing together.
 Ultimately, all of our writers share their work with ease.

-5) Are there other boys in your workshops?
+5) Will there be other boys in my son's workshop?

 Our writers may choose their writing tools.
 Most of our students choose to use Writopia's google docs.
 We find this to be a powerful platform to write, share, comment, and revise.